 Gina Davis, MS, CGC

 Gina Davis is the founder of Advocate Genetics, and a multi-state licensed, board-certified genetic counselor, who specializes in the field of reproductive medicine.
-Gina is also a co-founder of EM•POWER donation, an education company dedicated to empowering choice in embryo donation, which recently received federal funding for their work in this space.
+Gina is also a co-founder of EM•POWER with Moxi, an education company dedicated to empowering choice and community in embryo donation, which recently received federal funding for their work in this space.

 While building Advocate Genetics from 2014-2019, Gina also served as genetic counselor and medical science liaison for PacGenomics, a clinical genetics laboratory specializing in single-cell technologies.
 Prior to that time, she served as genetic counselor in an academic REI practice, the University of California, San Francisco's Center for Reproductive Health, from 2004 to 2013.
 While studying to become a genetic counselor, Gina served as a medical assistant at two private fertility practices in Southern California, and conducted research at a UC Irvine molecular genetics lab.
 She has been immersed in the field of reproductive medicine her entire career, and brings a wealth of knowledge in working with both practitioners and patients.